ucsb-cs64/w19/_lab/lab10.md

   That is, you may <b>not</b> work with a partner for this assignment.
 </p>
 <p>
   When you submit these tasks, you will be asked for your name and username.
 PLEASE ENTER your correct name <b>(that is, how it appears on the official UCSB lists)</b>and CSIL username (otherwise, it will be difficult for me to assign you your grade).
-Please do this AT YOUR OWN PERIL.
+If you do not use your "official" name and username, you do this AT YOUR OWN PERIL.
 </p>

 <h2>Assignment Background</h2>